jb4ahim/namnam_platform_deploy/apps/customer_api/CUSTOMER_API_DOCUMENTATION.md

 - API Prefix: `/api`
 - Postman: `docs/postman/customer-api.postman_collection.json` (importable; contains sample payloads and variables)

-> Reality checks: OTP verification currently uses a hardcoded code (`123456`); several optional query params are treated as required due to Nest pipes; some repository filters are ignored (see module notes below).
+> Reality checks: OTP verification currently uses a hardcoded code (`123456`); numeric query params are optional but must be valid numbers when provided; filters align with available DB arguments (see module notes below).
+> Recently added and working: favorites, reviews/ratings, notifications, and search endpoints are implemented and guarded where expected (see module sections).

 ---